Context-aware attention layers coupled with optimal transport domain adaptation and multimodal fusion methods for recognizing dementia from spontaneous speech: Introduction

-Recently, there have been proposed some studies \cite{10.3389/fnagi.2022.830943,9926818} trying to address the limitations of fusing the different modalities.
+Recently, some studies \cite{10.3389/fnagi.2022.830943,9926818} address the limitations of fusing the different modalities.
 However, some limitations still exist.
 Specifically, the work in \cite{10.3389/fnagi.2022.830943} concatenates the representation vectors of the two modalities and exploits a self-attention layer incorporating a gated model.
 However, in terms of the textual modality recent studies have shown that Self-Attention layers treat the input sequence as a bag-of-word tokens and each token individually performs attention over the bag-of-word tokens.
 Consequently, the contextual information is not taken into account in the calculation of dependencies between elements.
 There have been proposed a number of studies enhancing the self-attention layers with contextual information \cite{tu-etal-2017-context,8031316,wang-etal-2017-exploiting-cross,voita-etal-2018-context}.
 In addition, the study in \cite{9926818} employs a tensor fusion layer.
 However, the output tensor is high dimensional.

 In addition, the reliability of a machine learning model’s confidence in its predictions, denoted as calibration \cite{doi:10.1080/01621459.1982.10477856,VerificationofProbabilisticPredictionsABriefReview}, is critical for high risk applications, such as deciding whether to trust a medical diagnosis prediction \cite{doi:10.1177/0962280213497434,10.1136/amiajnl-2011-000291,pmlr-v97-raghu19a}.
-However, no prior work has taken into account the level of confidence of models' predictions, creating in this way overconfident models.
+However, no prior work has taken into account the calibration of the models, creating in this way overconfident models.
+According to \cite{pmlr-v70-guo17a}, modern neural networks are not well-calibrated, while they are overconfident at the same time.